matter-labs/zinc/zinc-book/src/03-basic-concepts/02-standard-library.md

 The standard library is currently located in a built-in module called `std`.
 The library contains three modules for now:
-- `crypto` - cryptographics and hash functions
+- `crypto` - cryptographic and hash functions
 - `convert` - bit array conversion functions
 - `array` - array processing functions